naturallaw777/Sovran_SystemsOS/custom-add-ons.md

 Add-ons are extra features you can have installed before your Sovran Pro is shipped to you.

-There is Jitsi Meet that is available to be added on.
-Jitsi is a video conference software in which you send a web link to a video conference and anyone can join. https://jitsi.org
+1. There is Jitsi Meet that is available to be added on.
+Jitsi is a video conference software in which you send a web link to a video conference and anyone can join.

+https://jitsi.org

-There is also Bitcoin Knots Node available to be added instead of the regular Bitcoin Node.
+2. There is also Bitcoin Knots Node available to be added instead of the regular Bitcoin Node.
 Bitcoin Knots allows a special filter to block unwanted, unusable, erroneous, yet harmless data on the Bitcoin Block chain.

 https://bitcoinknots.org

+3. By default Sovran_SystemsOS runs LND as the default Lightning node software for BTCpayserver.
+You are now able to run CLN asthe backend to BTCpayserver instead of LND.

 The code will be installed in the `custom.nix` file.